alvachien/hih/README.md

 ## Development History
 Current Version: Web 0.5.*;
-Built with AngularJS, Angular UI, TinyMCE, etc.
+Built with AngularJS, Angular UI, TinyMCE, etc. See more in Acknowledge menu.

-### Development Key Directions/Decisions
+### Key Directions/Decisions in Design/Development phrase
 - 2015.7.1, Switch from native BootStrp to UI Bootstrap;
 - 2015.7.2, Switch from Baidu CDN to Bootcss CDN, because the number of the components;
 - 2015.7.15, Switch from Modal dialog to Sweet Alert.
 The dialog in HIH only for Message/Warn/Error;
 - 2015.7.22, Switch from Smart-Table to UI-Grid, because the column footer feature;
 - 2015.7.29, Switch for ng-i18next to Angular Translate because UI-Grid integer it;
 - 2015.8.2, It's DECIDED that the switch from ngJstree to UI-Grid tree mode suspended;
 - 2015.8.4.
 It's DECIDED that all non-operatable (search, edit) using the native table not the UI-grid.
--- First batch: User Detail, User List, Document Type List, Transaction Type List, Currency List, Account Category List;
+First batch: User Detail, User List, Document Type List, Transaction Type List, Currency List, Account Category List;
 - 2015.8.22, It's DECIDED that using promise concept($q) for asynchronously data loading;
 - 2015.9.3， It's DECIDED that displaying all error messages during the input validation;
+- 2015.9.15, It's DECIDED that exchange rate stands for the rate between the currency in use and the local currency;
 - To be updated.

 ### HIH, version web 0.1 to web 0.3